Student Guidelines and Responsibilities

 Your student ID number is also encoded in the bar code of your PGCC student ID card, which you are required to present when entering the testing center.

-Academic Dishonesty and Violations of the Rules
+Monitoring, Academic Integrity, and Violations of the Rules

 Personal property MUST be secured in lockers